Game Rules

 A 5* youth may turn out to be ridiculously good, which may result in 'too' strong a player from a young age.
 In order to maintain some realism, and prevent freak players in the game, an academy player may receive his ABs onto the main stat up to a specific cap:

-33 rated for outfield players (eg DF, MF, DM, AM)
+33 rated for outfield players (eg DF, MF, DM, AM) - soft cap

-33.5 rated for a striker only (FW)
+33.3 rated for a striker only (FW) - soft cap

-38 rated for a GK
+38.3 rated for a GK - hard cap

-These are basically the upper ceiling for what should be seen in the game (especially for keepers, anything above 40 rated might distort matches).
 Any ABs which would take an academy player beyond the above levels can be kept and re-distributed in accordance with the below guidelines:

 b.
-Outfield youth: The ABs can be x0.5 and added onto the main stat above 33/33.5.
+Outfield youth: The ABs can be x0.5 and added onto the main stat above 33/33.3 - so you feel the effect of the soft cap, but could still take the player a bit beyond this, albeit losing 50% of the leftovers.

-Example: If the player was rated 22-12 and gained 14,000 bonus, they would have 11 ABs up to the 33.000 level, giving them 3,000 left.
+Example: If a Defender was rated 22-12 and gained 14,000 bonus, they would have 11 ABs up to the 33.000 level, giving them 3,000 left.
 They can either have 4,500 AB to be put onto his secondary (up to 23.000) and then any other secondaries (also up to 23).
 Alternatively, they may have 1,500 AB and add these onto the main stat beyond the 33 level (i.e. 34.500).
 This gives managers the option of either a strong main stat player or a more rounded sort.

 Example A: L_Matteo_x09 22 ita 1 22 12 9 22 100 0 0 100